dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 #> [1] NA
 ```

-In R, the value `NA` is equivalent to an empty cell, with no information about why it is missing and this is a potential problem.
-Obtaining the expected result involves the argument `na.rm` (remove missing values before calculating the mean), deactivated by default to alert users about the problems in the data.
+In R, the value `NA` is equivalent to an empty cell (with no information about why it is missing) and this is a potential problem.
+Obtaining the expected result involves the argument `na.rm` (remove missing values before calculating the mean), deactivated by default to alert users about data problems.

 ```r
 mean(baseRchildren, na.rm = TRUE)